 2. The law is designed to put you in the position you enjoyed before the accident took place.
 Many people believe that if they had a pre-existing condition before the wreck took place, they will not receive a fair result in a civil case.
 However, South Carolina law says the at-fault driver takes you as he finds you and is responsible for every issue he causes or worsens.
 If you had a health issue that was worsened by a wreck, you have the right to recover a fair outcome.

-3. Your medical bills should be filed with your health insurance provider, if you have one.
+3. Your medical bills from the wreck should be filed with your health insurance provider, if you have one.
 If the hospital tells you they are unable to file your bills through health insurance because your injuries were caused by a car accident, that is simply not true.

 4. Just because the accident report says you were at fault, doesn’t mean that is the final say.
 The accident report is not admissible at trial, which means the officer’s opinion is not definitive when determining fault.
 Talk to an attorney about how you can prove you were not at fault.